Robert Peters: “It’s the Culture, Stupid!”

-Here at AGL we have argued, rather strenuously, that art, literature, and pop cuture are far more effective vehicles for the pro-freedom message than policy papers, economic treateses, op-eds or (shudder) political candidates.
+Here at AFL we have argued, rather strenuously, that art, literature, and pop culture are far more effective vehicles for the pro-freedom message than policy papers, economic treatises, op-eds, or (shudder) political candidates.

 While libertarians and free market activists fund think tanks and write editorials that attempt to coldly reason with the public, James Cameron and Oliver Stone make emotionally powerful movies to convince people that capitalism is a win/lose proposition and that businessmen are greedy and evil.

 People aren’t coldly rational, and stories, with their emotional appeal, pack a much more persuasive punch than, for instance, a Reason Magazine article on state abuses of authority.

 Which brings us to Robert Peters’ piece.

 Peters is an actor, in addition to being a libertarian, and this gives him a unique view on the current movement.
 While he argues that it is not enough to push out policy paper after policy paper, and that funding should be shifted towards the arts and away from the think tanks and political candidates, he identifies two, by no means small, obstacles to accomplishing this.

 First, it is a long term strategy.
 This is not the type of thing that will begin to bear fruit for years, if not for a whole generation, even if begun this very instant.
 This is no small undertaking.
 A cultural movement needs artists, those artists need money, and both of those are in fairly short supply in the liberty movement.
 Anyone intent on jumpstarting a liberty-focused cultural renaissance must first find artists that have talent as well as free market ideals, and must then embark on the arduous process of finding outlets and distribution channels for their art.